Blaine Donahue

-Blaine Donahue (born September 1, 2005) is an American professional stock car racing driver who last competed part-time in the ARCA Menards Series and ARCA Menards Series East, driving the No. 9 Toyota for Fast Track Racing.
+Blaine Donahue (born September 1, 2005) is an American professional stock car racing driver who currently competes part-time in the ARCA Menards Series East, driving the No. 11 Ford for Fast Track Racing.

 Racing career

+ARCA Menards Series

 In 2024, Donahue participated in the pre-season test for the ARCA Menards Series at Daytona International Speedway, driving the No. 10 Chevrolet for Fast Track Racing, and placed 49th in the overall results between the two testing days.

+In 2025, he competed in the ARCA / ARCA East combination race at Dover, for Fast Track, where he finished 23rd after a mechanical issue.

+ARCA Menards Series East

-Several months later, it was revealed that Donahue would make his debut in the ARCA Menards Series East at Flat Rock Speedway, driving the No. 01 Toyota for Fast Track, where after placing eleventh in the lone practice session, he qualified and finished four laps in seventh place.
+In 2024, it was revealed that Donahue would make his debut in the ARCA Menards Series East at Flat Rock Speedway, driving the No. 01 Toyota for Fast Track Racing, where after placing eleventh in the lone practice session, he qualified and finished four laps in seventh place.

 On April 11, 2025, it was announced that Donahue would drive the No. 9 for Fast Track at Rockingham Speedway for his second East Series start.
+He competed in the ARCA / ARCA East combination race at Dover, where he finished 23rd after a mechanical issue.

+In 2026, he competed at Flat Rock, where he scored a tenth-place finish.

 Personal life

-Donahue is the son of Patrick Donahue, who currently serves as the crew chief for Nick Sanchez and the No. 48 Chevrolet for Big Machine Racing, and who previously served as a pit-crew member for Hendrick Motorsports and Jeff Gordon, winning three titles in 1995, 1997, and 1998.
+Donahue is the son of Patrick Donahue, who currently serves as a partial crew chief for Patrick Staropoli and the No. 48 Chevrolet for Big Machine Racing, and who previously served as a pit-crew member for Hendrick Motorsports and Jeff Gordon, winning three titles in 1995, 1997, and 1998.
 The younger Donahue also currently works as a crew member for BMR.